Yoga is a practice of collective liberation. In this way, trauma-informed yoga is people-informed yoga.

 Click on the images below to learn more about each course

-The curriculum for our Trauma Informed Yoga Teacher Trainings differs quite greatly from our Mystical approach.
+The curriculum for our Trauma-Informed Yoga Training differs quite greatly from our Mystical approach.

 Because of the sensitive and intimate subject matter, we encourage all participants to have their own therapeutic support systems outside of the program container.
 Some of the topics covered in these programs are: